CAFxX/fastrand/README.md

 The atomic variant currently relies on `unsafe` to improve the performance of its CAS loops.
 It does so by calling the unexported `procyield` function in package `runtime`.
 This dependency will be removed in a future release.

+The state of the atomic variants is not padded to avoid false sharing of cachelines: if needed users should ensure that the structure is padded correctly.

 ### Sharded variant

 The sharded variant relies on `unsafe` to implement sharding.
 It does so by calling the unexported `procPin` and `procUnpin` functions in package `runtime`.
 These functions are used by other packages (e.g. `sync`) for the same purpose, so they are unlikely to disappear/change.